abhishekranjan4001/flask-deployer/README.md

 # Flask Deployer 🚀
-A simple Flask web app containerized using Docker and deployed on Azure Web Apps.
+A simple Flask web app containerized using Docker and deployed on AWS EC2.

 ## Features:
 - 🐍 Flask application